Preparatory one-year programme: Dutch as a Foreign Language in an Academic Context

 - If you are cohabiting or married your partner’s income will also be taken into account, so you will have to prove your partner’s replacement income or low income.
 You should also take proof of your family situation.

-- Between 2 and 6 September an academic committee selects the candidates for the scholarships that are available.
+- In the second half of August an academic committee selects the candidates for the scholarships that are available.
 The committee also decides upon a list of alternate candidates.
 You will be notified of the committee’s decision on Thursday 27 August 2020.